 Equipment for this recipe

-- 16.5 oz can Pillsbury Grands biscuits should contain 8 biscuits
+- 16.5 oz can Pillsbury Grands biscuits one package should contain 8 biscuits

 - 16 oz roll breakfast sausage we like "hot"